Bgrmn0/Projects/README.md

-School Projects that i have been creating not all have been added but just some simple applications.
+School projects that I have been creating, not all have been added but just some simple applications.